jenkinsci/azure-app-service-plugin/README.md

 # Azure App Service Plugin

+> ***Important***: This plugin is being retired and will be out of support as of February 29, 2024.
+Azure CLI is the currently recommended way to integrate Jenkins with Azure services.
+Refer to [Tutorial: Deploy to Azure App Service with Jenkins and the Azure CLI](https://docs.microsoft.com/en-us/azure/developer/jenkins/deploy-to-azure-app-service-using-azure-cli) for more details.

 A Jenkins plugin to deploy an Azure App Service (currently supports only Web App).

 ## How to Install